UCL-ARC/python-tooling/pages/ci.md

 <details>
 <summary> 🟢 explanation</summary>
 We have many projects using github CI, it's both convenient and works well.
 It's become the standard.
+Also, note that it's free for public repos.
 </details>

 # Coverage monitoring